 What does a 1098-T form include?

-This box contains certificates of residency, third party payments, employee tuition benefits, scholarships and grants.
+This box contains amounts that include certificates of residency, third party payments, employee tuition benefits, scholarships and grants.

-This box contains amounts related to adjustments to scholarships and grants that were reported in previous years.
+This box contains amounts related to adjustments to scholarships and grants that were reported for any prior year after 2002.

-- (Box 8) Checked if at least half time student – enrolled in 6 credits for an academic period that occurred during the calendar year of 2018.
+(Box 8) Checked if at least half-time student – At HACC, s half-time student is a student enrolled for at least 6 credits for an academic period that occurred during any academic period that began in 2019.

 What do I need to do to receive my 1098-T?

 HACC mails 1098-Ts by January 31st for previous calendar activity.
 We mail the 1098-T form to your current/active address on file as of January 1st.

 You can also access your 1098-T online on https://my.hacc.edu The electronic version of your 1098-T Tuition Statement will be made available on myHACC by mid-January.